emilwidlund/wire/README.md

 # Wire

 Wire is a framework written in TypeScript designed to shuffle data in a blazing fast, reactive & unidirectional way.
 It is primarily built to abstract data-flow in Node/Graph Editors & Visual Programming tools.
-Wire is powered by MobX and has it as a required, peer dependency.
+Wire is powered by MobX which is a required, peer dependency.

 Wire is still under development and not considered released yet.